Gallery Exhibition

 Our choice of representation shapes what we can create.

 The designs are crafted computationally in custom-built software and refined through careful manual intervention.
-They are then grounded in physical making across a range of media, including light, wood, and textiles, often through a dialogue between handcraft and machine processes such as laser cutting.
+They are then grounded in physical making across light, wood, textiles, and sculpture, often through a dialogue between handcraft and machine processes.
 Together, these works trace the interplay between mathematical abstraction, computation, and craft, and the expanded space that emerges when constellations move between these worlds.

 Works